The Legend of Bagger Vance: Plot

 Junuh is approached by a mysterious traveler carrying a suitcase, who appears while he is trying to hit golf balls into the dark void of the night.
-The man identifies himself as Bagger Vance (Will Smith) and says he will be his caddie.
-With Greaves as assistant caddie, Bagger helps Junuh come to grips with his personal demons and play golf again.
+The man identifies himself as Bagger Vance and says he will be his caddy.
+With Greaves as assistant caddy, Bagger helps Junuh come to grips with his personal demons and play golf again.

 When the match starts, Jones and Hagen each play well in their distinctive ways, but the disengaged Junuh plays poorly and is far behind after the first round.
 With Bagger caddying for him and giving advice, Junuh rediscovers his "authentic swing" in the second round and makes up some ground.
 In the third round, he closes the gap even more, hitting a hole in one in the process.
 Meanwhile, Junuh and Adele rekindle their romance.

 Late in the final round, an overconfident Junuh disregards Bagger's advice at a crucial point and, after that, plays poorly.
 He hits a ball into a forest, which triggers a war flashback, but Bagger's words help him focus on the game.
 Junuh pulls back to a tie with Jones and Hagen, then has a chance to win on the final hole, but has the integrity to call a penalty on himself when his ball moves after trying to remove a loose impediment.

 Seeing Junuh has grown and matured, Bagger decides that his golfer does not need him any more.
-With the 18th hole left unfinished, Bagger gives the position of caddie to Greaves and leaves as mysteriously as he came.
+With the 18th hole left unfinished, Bagger gives the position of caddy to Greaves and leaves as mysteriously as he came.

 Though losing a chance to win because of the penalty, Junuh sinks an improbable putt and the match ends in a gentlemanly three-way tie.
 The three golfers shake hands with all of Savannah cheering.
 Junuh and Adele get back together.

 The old Greaves wakes up and sees Bagger Vance, not aged a day, on the golf course.
 As Bagger beckons, Greaves follows.